2i2c-org/docs/about/pricing/comparison.md

 # Comparison to similar services

+We believe that the research and education community is best-served by open, community-driven infrastructure and services.
+However, there are many things to consider when choosing services to support and use.
+This section describes a few major categories to think about - we'll discuss each in the sections below as well.
-This page is a guide to 2i2c's services, our pricing, and how this compares with similar kinds of offerings.
+This page is a guide to 2i2c's services, pricing, and principles, and how this compares with similar kinds of offerings.
+They are roughly ordered from "most similar" to "least similar" to 2i2c.

+For some excellent comprehensive guides, we also recommend reading these two resources:

+- [The Principles of Open Scholarly Infrastructure](https://openscholarlyinfrastructure.org/) describes how infrastructure and services can align themselves with the mission and values of the scholarly community.
+We recommend that you use services that align closely with these principles.
+- [The Values and Principles Framework and Assessment Checklist](https://commonplace.knowledgefutures.org/pub/5se1i1qy/release/4) is an assessment checklist to help those in the scholarly community choose services that are aligned with the mission and values of the scholarly community.

 :::{tip}
 The content on this page can be re-used as a part of "price reasonableness and comparisons" forms when completing contracting for communities.